mastecLab/mastecLab/README.md

 ## Hi there 👋

-I like to make things happen.
-I make open hardware at @masteclab, a site for university students where they can find code for their projects.
+I make open software at @masteclab, a site for university students where they can find code for their projects.

 🔭 I’m currently working on Mastec Lab